Overflowing Bins in Birmingham: The Hidden Public Health Crisis

 "We're seeing increased reports of gastrointestinal issues and skin rashes linked to environmental exposure.
 Until the situation is resolved, residents should prioritise hygiene, avoid waste build-ups near homes, and seek medical advice for any unusual symptoms."

 At Private Medical Clinic, we're already receiving patients with health issues that may be connected to this environmental hazard.
-If you have concerns about symptoms like persistent coughs, stomach upset, or insect bites that won't heal, we recommend booking a private GP consultation without delay.
+If you have concerns about symptoms like persistent coughs, stomach upset, or insect bites that won't heal, we recommend booking a private GP consultation in Birmingham without delay.

 How You Can Stay Protected